fogarty-ben/QuantReg.jl/docs/src/fitting.md

 have a licensed version of Gurobi installed on their machine and the Gurobi.jl package added in Julia.
 Note that Gurobi.jl is not installed as a dependency of QuantReg.jl so that the package is accessible to users without a licensed version of Gurobi (the package Gurobi.jl cannot be properly installed without a licensed version of Gurobi).
+Further note that even if an active Gurobi license is installed on the user's machine, the `GUROBI_HOME` environmental variable must be properly set for the Gurobi fitting method to be available.

 To select this method when specifying a quantile regression model, set the keyword argument `fitmethod="fn"` in either the `gurobi` function of the `QuantRegModel` constructor.